 Working with business entrepreneur, Mark Ingarfield, Andy’s ultimate aim is to construct a range of replica historical sites to show what life was really like for the average person in days gone by.
 These will facilitate academic study, educational tours and provide working film sets for hire.

-First up is the replica of a First World War trench which is now open for school and army visits, as well as groups such as scouts.
+First up is the replica of a First World War trench which is now open for school groups and army visits, as well as groups such as scouts.
 Private groups can also request a tailor-made visit.
 Andy is a world-renowned expert on trench warfare.
 He first created a replica trench ten years ago when he was researching his book “24 Hour Trench”.
 This gave him the opportunity to discover real insights into the day-to-day life of the British Tommy – how he ate, moved about in the trenches, went to the toilet etc.